Bi-fold Door Bookshelf

 Trim and Beadboard

-This thing is so tall that it barely fits in the basement because of the rafters and ductwork.
-To make painting easier, I set it up on some sawhorses and gave it a couple of coats of primer.
+This project is so tall that it barely fits in the basement because of the rafters and ductwork.
+To make painting easier, I set it up on sawhorses and applied a couple of coats of primer.

 It sat finished in the basement for over a week while I waited for help to get it outside.